semente/django-smuggler/README.rst

 ``settings.py``.
 If you doesn't set them it will assume the default values:

 SMUGGLER_EXCLUDE_LIST
-    List of models to be excluded from exportation.
+    List of models to be excluded from dump.
 Use the form 'app_label.ModelName'.
     Default: [].

 SMUGGLER_FIXTURE_DIR
-    To be used with signal ``smuggler.signals.save_data_on_filesystem``.
+    Saved files will be stored on this directory.
+The signal ``smuggler.signals.save_data_on_filesystem`` uses this value too.
     Default: None.

 SMUGGLER_FORMAT
-    Format for exported files. 'json' and 'xml' are supported.
+    Format for dumped files. 'json' and 'xml' are supported.
     Default: 'json'.

 SMUGGLER_INDENT
-    Indentation for exported files.
+    Indentation for dumped files.
-    Default: 4.
+    Default: 2.

 Screenshots